gscontras/probLang/chapters/app-06-intro-to-webppl.md

 flip(0.6)
 ~~~~

-`flip` is a function like any other function in a programming langauge: it takes an argument and returns a value.
+`flip` is a function like any other function in a programming language: it takes an argument and returns a value.
 What makes `flip` special is that doesn't return the same value every time you run it, even with the same arguments: It is a probabilistic function.
 Try running the code box above multiple times to see this.
 Flip essentially flips a coin whose probability of landing on heads is given by the parameter value (above: 0.6).
 (You can treat the value of `true` as "heads" and `false` as "tails").

-Because `flip` is a function (like any other), we can pass it to higher-order functions like `repeat()`
+Because `flip` is a function (like any other), we can pass it to higher-order functions like `repeat()`.
-(Recall that "higher-order functions" are functions that take other functions as arguments.)
+"Higher-order functions" are functions that take other functions as arguments.

 ~~~~
 repeat(100, flip)
 ~~~~

+Here, `repeat()` has two arguments: a number `100` and a function `flip`.
+It returns the outcome of repeating `n`(here, 1000) calls to function (flipping a coin).
+Notice that the function `flip` is being referred to by its name; the function `flip` is not being called (which you would achieve with: `flip()`).

 If you are uncertain about the arguments to `repeat()`, or other WebPPL functions, pop over to the [WebPPL docs](http://docs.webppl.org/en/master/functions/arrays.html#repeat) to get it all straight.